 Common Misconceptions About The Smell Of Bed Bugs?

-You are probably beginning to understand that the smell of bed bugs can differ greatly from person to person but there are some myths surrounding their odor that are far from being truth.
+You are probably beginning to understand that the smell of bed bugs can differ significantly from person to person, but some myths surround their odor far from being truth.

-- It is also said that bed bugs smell similar to mothballs but again there is no truth in this.
+- It is also said that bed bugs smell similar to mothballs, but there is no truth in this.

 Do Dead Bed Bugs Smell Different?

-Bed bugs do have a distinct smell but it can vary depending on how the individual interprets the scent.
+Bed bugs have a distinct smell, but it can vary depending on how they interpret the scent.